 Geoff Chappell, Software Analyst

-This function produces the registry key for reading a given executable’s Image File Execution Options.
+This function opens the registry key for reading a given executable’s Image File Execution Options.

-The KeyHandle argument is the address of a variable that is to receive the opened key.
+The phKey argument is the address of a variable that is to receive a handle to the opened key.

-The function returns zero for success, else an error code.
+The function returns STATUS_SUCCESS if successful, else a negative error code.

 The LdrOpenImageFileOptionsKey function is exported by name from NTDLL.DLL in version 5.2 starting from Windows Server 2003 SP1, and higher.

 In version 6.0 and higher, the name LdrOpenImageFileOptionsKey exists just for export.
 Were the function not exported, it would be an internal routine whose only name is RtlOpenImageFileOptionsKey.
 As usual for Run Time Library (RTL) routines, the code is written for both kernel and user modes.
 The kernel has this routine since version 6.0 and exports it without the name change starting with the 1709 release of version 10.0.